 And say they shall not wed!”

 The father’s words come next.
-His speech is slightly different in dialect from first speaker.
+His speech is slightly different in dialect from the first speaker.
 By changing the way these characters speak Hardy emphasizes his determination.
-The ungrammatical phrasing, specifically in the first line also quickly tell the reader something about his upbringing and class.
-The father tells the parson, or whomever spoke in the first stanza, that he intends to do it “whether or no!”
+The ungrammatical phrasing, specifically in the first line also quickly tells the reader something about his upbringing and class.
+The father tells the parson, or whoever spoke in the first stanza, that he intends to do it “whether or no!”

 No matter what happens, the father is prepared to protest the wedding.
 He adds that even if he dies before getting to the church “this morning [he] will go!”
 Even as a ghost he would tell them they “they shall not wed.”
 This is a very important piece of foreshadowing for what comes next.

 Just as the father said he would, in the third stanza he stands up and yells out “‘I forbid the banns!” in front of the whole church.
 This came right after the parson “clear outspoke” his son’s name and the “maid’s name.”
 Still, the reader is unsure why the father has chosen this course of action, but it proves fatal in the next quatrain.